telco-vision/ocs-api/doc/v1/API.md

 The subscriber packages will start to be generated once the start time of the recurring package is reached, or when the user will start consume units on this package (A.K.A activation at first use).
-When creating the recurring package, you need to decide if you want the recurring to ba active from a certain time, or if you want to ba activated at first use.
+When creating the recurring package, you need to decide if you want the recurring to be active from a certain time, or if you want it to be activated at first use.

 The packages will not be created all at once, when using this request.
 The packages will created 12 hours in advance with the following logic: